RonDallas/DoomRPG-PandSum/README.md

 ## Manual Installing

-- [GZDoom v4.10.0](https://github.com/coelckers/gzdoom/releases/download/g4.10.0/gzdoom-4-10-0-Windows-64bit.zip) is required to play this mod.
+- GZDoom versions 4.6.0 - 4.10.0 can be used to play this mod.
+  - **DoomRL Arsenal Extended requires GZDoom v4.8.2 or higher.**
+    - **GZDoom v4.11.0 or higher may cause odd issues with compatible mods.**

-- LZDoom v3.83a or higher.
+- LZDoom v3.88b or higher.
-- Delta Touch (Android) v4.6 or higher (includes the above versions or higher).
+- Delta Touch (Android) v5.1 or higher (includes the above versions or higher).

 To run the mod I recommend using [Doom RPG SE Launcher 1.3.1](https://github.com/Forevener/DRPGSEL/releases/tag/1.3.1).